byt3bl33d3r/MITMf/README.md

 - **I get an ImportError when launching MITMf!**
 - Please read the [installation](#installation) guide.

-- **Dude, no documentation/video tutorials?**
+- **Dude, no documentation?**
-- Currently no but once the framework hits 1.0, I'll probably start writing/making some.
+- The docs are a work in progress at the moment, once the framework hits 1.0 I will push them to the wiki